Electorates and Voting

 Finding your State Region electorate (Legislative Council)

-Once you have found your State District electorate, you can use the layers tool to also show your State Region electorate.
+Once you have found your State District electorate, you can use the layers tool to also show your State Region electorate and Members' Electorate Offices.

 If you right-click on your State District electorate, you can find links to the Members for your Region and your District.